ShotaMiyazaki94/microjax/example/visualize-icrs/README.md

-Inverse-Cartesian Region Sketch
+Visualization for Image-Centered Ray Shooting (ICRS)
 ================================

-Visual aid for the inverse-ray contour integration pipeline.
+Visual aid for the ICRS.
 The script traces the source limb through the lens, builds the polar integration regions, and plots the resulting sampling tiles alongside the lens caustics.

 Run::